The-L3vi4th4n/BFP/README.md

 # End
 Thanks for visiting, I hope you tried and enjoyed my esolanguages.
-I will try and add shout-outs to cool projects down here, but I might forget, not have time or not notice them.
+I will try and add shout-outs to cool projects down here, but I might forget, not have time, not notice them or not be alive.